lebao3105/Commands-collection/README.md

 A collection of system commands in Pascal, using FreePascal's library.

-Can use in normal life, but for basic stuff.
-Or better say, this is mostly for education.
+Can use in normal life, basic stuff.
+Or better say, this is mostly for education purposes.

 This repository has these directories = commands:
 * cat                 : Write file content